 - In a 4- to 6-quart heavy pot, toast cumin seeds over medium-low heat for 30 to 60 seconds, shaking the pan occasionally so seeds toast evenly.
 Watch closely so seeds don’t burn.
 Transfer seeds to a spice grinder (or clean coffee grinder).
 Cool completely.
 Grind until finely crushed.

 - Meanwhile, trim and peel squash.
-Cut squash in half to reveal the seeds; scoop out seeds and reserve for another use or discard.
+Cut squash in half to reveal the seeds; scoop out seeds and roast for a garnish if desired**.
 Cut squash into about 1-inch pieces.
 Add squash, broth, apple, and salt to pot with onion.
 Bring to boiling; reduce heat.
-Simmer, covered, for 15 minutes or until squash and apple are tender.
+Simmer, covered, for 20 to 25 minutes or until squash and apple are tender.
 Stir in crushed cumin.

 - Cool soup slightly.
 Use a blender or immersion blender to blend soup until completely smooth.
 Return soup to the pot.
 Heat through over medium-low heat.
 Season with additional coarse salt if desired.

 - To serve, ladle soup into serving bowls.
-Top with reserved cooked onions, freshly ground pepper, and, if desired, pepitas.
+Top with freshly ground pepper and roasted squash seeds (if using).